Dzsodie/quiz_app/README.md

      "answer": 2
     }
     ```
+8. Repeat steps 6 and 7 until you get the status Code `409 Gone` from the `/quiz/next` endpoint.
-- View results at `/quiz/results`.
+9. View results at `/quiz/results`.
 The same username and password should be added to the basic authentication.
-- Get statistics at `/quiz/stats`.
+10. Get statistics at `/quiz/stats`.
 The same username and password should be added to the basic authentication.
-- Check app health at `/health`.
+11. Check app health at `/health`.
 No authentication needed.
 Response should be similar to the following.
     ```bash
     {
     "in_memory_db": "OK",